pearl6527/cpsc490/README.md

 # Beyond Books: Exploring the Role of Public Libraries in the U.S. Through Data Visualization
+CPSC 490 Senior Project
+Pearl Hwang
+Adviser: Prof. Holly Rushmeier

-CPSC 490 Senior Project: Exploring Public Libraries in the United States The interactive visualizations can be found at https://exploring-public-libraries-in-the-united.onrender.com/.
+The interactive visualizations can be found at https://exploring-public-libraries-in-the-united.onrender.com/.

 ## Abstract